 Protecting Your Portfolio from Inflation

 The 2016 election revived the hopes of some market participants for higher interest rates and higher inflation.
 Indeed, the 10-year Treasury rate went from 1.45% in July to 2.5% in December before settling at around 2.35-2.40% at the end of February 2017.
 Simultaneously, the Consumer Price Index, which is one of the leading inflation indicators, hit a five-year high level at 2.5% in January 2017.
+As many investors are becoming more concerned, we will discuss our top 5 strategies to protect your portfolio from inflation.

 Higher interest and inflation rates can hurt the ability of fixed income investors to finance their retirement.
 Bonds and other fixed-income instruments lose value when interest rates go up and gain value when interest rate come down.